es-ude/elastic-ai.runtime.cloud/k8s/README.md

 fi
 ```
 After the dry-run, the user is asked whether the configuration should actually be deployed or not.
 If that is not the case, the script will exit.
 In case it should be deployed, the command only differs from the dry-run above, with the missing _--dry-run_ flag.
 The user the receives output from `kubectl` that states which containers are created or changed.

+### Known Issues

+- Failed to restart if FPGA flashing was not successful:
+The twin drops all messages to enV5 that do not contain chunks of bitfiles.
+If the enV5 crashes during flashing, the twin does not receive the response that the flashing is done and therefore indefinitely blocks requests to the device

+- Release Target of enV5 is the only target that reliable works thorugh a longer time
+The Debug Output of the Debug target causes the enV5 to crash under conditions that we are unable to reliably replicate.
+This also causes the monitor to stuck at a certain point.

 ### Troubleshooting